elixir-lang/elixir-lang.github.com/getting-started/basic-operators.markdown

 For reference information about operators (and ordering), check the [reference page on operators](/docs/master/elixir/operators.html).

-In the next chapter, we are going to discuss pattern matching through the use of `=`, the match operator, .
+In the next chapter, we are going to discuss pattern matching through the use of `=`, the match operator.